douglasgreen/outlines/computing/programming_languages/javascript.md

 ### JavaScript in Web Development

 JavaScript is a pillar of the web, alongside HTML and CSS.
 While HTML structures the content and CSS styles it, JavaScript adds interactivity and dynamic elements.
-It\'s used for a variety of tasks in web development, such as:
+It's used for a variety of tasks in web development, such as:

--   Client-side scripting: Running scripts on the user\'s browser to make pages interactive.
+-   Client-side scripting: Running scripts on the user's browser to make pages interactive.
 -   Server-side scripting: With environments like Node.js, JavaScript can be used on the server side.
 -   Frameworks and Libraries: JavaScript has a rich ecosystem of libraries (like jQuery) and frameworks (like Angular, React, and Vue.js) that simplify complex tasks and add powerful features to web applications.